parse-community/docs/_includes/ios/roles.md

 role.saveInBackground()
 ```

-You can add users and roles that should inherit your new role's permissions through the "users" and "roles" relations on `%{ParseRole}`:
+You can add users and roles that should inherit your new role's permissions through the "users" and "roles" relations on `PFRole`:

 ```objc
 PFRole *role = [PFRole roleWithName:roleName acl:roleACL];